 please email: email@example.com]

 Baldwin Giang (b.
 1992) is a composer interested in acoustic and electro-acoustic mediums, whose music aims to empower communities of audiences and performers by creating concert experiences that are opportunities for collective wonder and judgment.
 Baldwin is a graduate of Yale University, earning a B.A. with Honors in both Music and Political Science, and the University of Michigan-Ann Arbor, earning a M.A. as a Regents Fellow.
-Baldwin's music has been performed by such celebrated performers as the Arditti Quartet, JACK quartet, Argento Ensemble, Civic Orchestra of Chicago, Yale Symphony Orchestra, University of Michigan Symphony Orchestra, Opera Theatre of Yale College, Adamas Quartet, [Switch~ Ensemble], Atlantic Music Festival Contemporary Ensemble, and unassisted fold.
-Among the international and domestic festivals that have presented his work are: June in Buffalo, New Music on the Point, North American Saxophone Association Conference, Valencia International Performance Academy in Spain, Atlantic Music Festival, and highSCORE in Italy.
+Described as "taut and cohesive...challenging and rewarding" (Cacophony), Baldwin's music has been performed by such celebrated performers as the Arditti Quartet, JACK quartet, Argento Ensemble, orkest de ereprijs, Civic Orchestra of Chicago, Curtis Symphony Orchestra, Yale Symphony Orchestra, University of Michigan Symphony Orchestra, Opera Theatre of Yale College, AEPEX Contemporary Performance, [Switch~ Ensemble], Atlantic Music Festival Contemporary Ensemble, Nova Ensemble, Adamas Quartet, So Much Hot Air, and unassisted fold.
+Among the international and domestic festivals that have presented his work are: June in Buffalo, New Music on the Point, Atlantic Music Festival, North American Saxophone Association Conference, National Student Electronic Music Event, 24th Annual Young Composers' Meeting in the Netherlands, Valencia International Performance Academy in Spain, and highSCORE in Italy.

 At Yale, Baldwin earned the Beekman Cannon Friends Prize awarded for the best senior musical composition, and the Abraham Beekman Cox Prize awarded to the “most promising and gifted composer” in his class.
-As a winner of the Chicago Symphony Orchestra's Civic Orchestra Composers Project, Baldwin won a commission for a new work, which was premiered at Chicago's Symphony Center in May 2017.
+As a winner of the New York Youth Symphony's First Music Prize, Baldwin won a commission for a new work to be premiered in Carnegie Hall in Spring 2019.
+He is also a laureate of the Chicago Symphony Orchestra's Civic Orchestra Composers Project, commissioned to write a piece that was premiered at Chicago's Symphony Center.
 His music has been published by PARMA as a winner of their composer competition.
-Other recognition has come from the ASCAP Morton Gould Competition, Michigan Music Teacher’s Association, New York Youth Symphony, and Minnesota Orchestra's Composer Institute.
+Other recognition has come from the ASCAP Morton Gould Competition, Michigan Music Teacher’s Association, and the University of Pennsylvania's David Halstead Prize.